The trends and trailblazers creating a circular economy for fashion

 As part of Make Fashion Circular, the Ellen MacArthur Foundation outlined three essential components of a thriving fashion and textile industry.
 As well as business models that keep clothes in use, materials should be renewable and safe, and solutions that turn used clothes into new clothes need to be further developed and scaled.
 So while the impact of renting and sharing clothes could be profound, it’s not the sole answer to the problems facing the fashion industry.

 Even so, sharing practices that are currently seen as niche could have ripple effects throughout the industry.
 Progress towards circular fashion could accelerate if these new business models are embraced by the incumbents in the fashion industry.
 In an interview with the Economist, Jennifer Hyman, Rent the Runway’s chief executive, was quoted saying that she wants to put H&M and Zara out of business.
 In the same piece, Rakesh Tondon, the founder & CEO of Le Tote, took a less confrontational approach by suggesting that more brands and retailers will begin to launch their own rental services in the news few years.
 One such company is luxury goods company Secoo.
 Will more, bigger players follow?
-As long as people’s concerns around hygiene and authenticity are met, these cost-competitive and convenient models are here to stay.
+As long as people’s concerns around hygiene and authenticity are met, these cost-competitive and convenient models are a force to be reckoned with.